—- Eyewitness account —-

 April 25, 1975, President Thieu left for Taiwan (w/ a Scotch hang-over while Martin pulled his flight stairways out and away- as if to unhook SVN life support)

-April 26, 1975, ARVN planes took off, one-way, to Utapon junkyard to salvage
+April 26, 1975planes took offto Utapon to salvage

 April 29, 1975, Big Minh regime-change expert (63 and 75) – with P.M.
-Vu Van Mau calling on the US embassy to evacuate all US personnel within 24 hours.
+Vu Van Mau calling on the US embassy for a evacuation within 24 hours.

 In all, 4.6 million tons of bomb dropped, 150 billion dollars spent and 3.4 million dead.
-58.220 US service personnel including the last 2 killed as this story unfolds.
+58.220 US service personnel with last 2 kill.

 ________________________________________

-Living by the airport, my sister, her husband and four kids saw smoke rising from the airport ammunition depot.
-All packed up “to grandma”, to stay out of bomb and fire.
-My brother, a Medic Captain, newly divorced, was at the time home with us.
-At 4 AM a barrage of bombs (dropped from stolen aircrafts) hit the airport again.
+Living by the airport, my sister, her husband and their four young children saw smoke rising. as the ammunition depot had been hit by artilleries and air bombardment.
+All packed up “to grandma” to stay away from bomb and fire.
+My brother, a pharmacist Captain was also back living with us.
+At 4 AM a barrage of bombs (dropped from stolen aircrafts) destroyed all available runways.
 Casualties: 2 US marines at Gate 4 – and 8 of my sister’s neighbors.

 Air traffic circulation and control ceased.
-Hundreds more dead leaving behind hard-earned embarkation paper and possession.
-Burnt dollars smell mixed with stench deisel.
+Hundreds more dead.
+DAO hangar was littered with hard-earned embarkation paper and possession – even burnt dollars.

-A month earlier, at Da Nang and Nha Trang Airport unruly mob got punched or plunged from mid-air to drown.
+A month earlier, Da Nang and Nha Trang Airport saw unruly mob got punched or plunged from mid-air.
 Worried about overload, one of my classmates, in Air-Force overall, jumped out on take-off.
-That split second self-preservation costs him 44 years from Saigon to San Diego.
+That split second costs him 44 years from Saigon to San Diego.

-His “sliding doors” (a movie about missing the metro, with two versions: one to make it and live a different life, the other, quite the opposite).
-Now my turn and nine hurdles to face to get from the University of Saigon to Penn State University.
+His “sliding doors” (a movie with two opposing versions: missing the metro run versus barely slipping through its sliding door to live an entirely different life).
+Now my turn with nine hurdles to jump over from the University of Saigon to Penn State University.

 Noon on Tuesday April 29 – 1975, corner of Ban Co – Phan Dinh Phung (renamed Nguyen Dinh Chieu St.) District 3, Ho Chi Minh city.

-My sister and her youngest anxiously waited for the sight of her husband and brother.
-They left earlier on a recon mission around our sieged Saigon.
-A stranger approached:
+After a restless and sleepless night on the floor of our living room, my sister and her youngest anxiously watched and waited for the return of her husband and brother.
+Both left early on a recon mission around our besieged city.
+A stranger approached her, the only person standing at that intersection:

 ” Do you know the way to the river?”

-It dawned on her the US was leaving for good (“decent interval” from 1973 to 1975, from 3.2 billion to 700 million, and Operation Homecoming for all POW’s)!
+It dawned on her the US was leaving for good (“decent interval” from 1973 to 1975, from 3.2 billion down to 722 million supplemental aids, with Operation Homecoming in between).

-This central-region curfew-violator had strong urge and momentum to flee – his fear struck a chord: he didn’t care for the Prime Minister Vu Van Mau call for reconciliation (Ambassador Martin – himself was in deep denial, doubling down on prolonging the back-door negotiation to honor his son’s sacrifice in that war.)
+This central-region curfew-violator had a strong urge and momentum to flee – ignoring Prime Minister Vu Van Mau plea for reconciliation (Ambassador Martin – himself was in deep denial, playing God with his wishful back-door negotiation, partly to honor his adopted-son’s sacrifice in Vietnam.)

-Meanwhile, my brother and brother-in-law – both with job training in Denver and D.C. – frantically roamed the streets, knocking on doors in vain.
-Former DOS colleagues, under the Ambassador Bui Diem, just shrugged:” Je ne sais quoi”!
-(Diem himself went off-script – like everyone – Ford included – after South VN’s 722-Million USD final fund appropriation got voted down).
+Meanwhile, my brother and brother-in-law – both with job training in Denver and D.C. – frantically knocked on doors, any door.
+Former DOS colleagues, all worked under Ambassador Bui Diem, just shrugged:” Je ne sais quoi”!
+(Diem himself went off-script – like everyone – Ford included – after VN 722-million supplemental aid got voted down).
+The situation was further muddled by counter propaganda asking for Saudi 1 billion investment into fertile region of the south.
+Our country seemed to shrink then vanish.
+But I am ahead of the story.

-Found out about what a fool’s errand they attempted, both dozed off in exhaustion.
+Fool’s errand they attempted, both were about to doze off in exhaustion.
 The weight of war (all male adults in my family were at one time or another drafted.
-I myself received the civil service notice – up next! if flunk med school).
+I myself received the civil service notice – “you’re up next! unless med school as draft deferral”.

 “After all, what could possibly happen!” my father assured no one but himself: “One was with custom enforcement then DOS, the other, a medic Captain – both non-combatants.
-Re-education camps, if it came to that would be lenient.
+Re-education camp, if it came to that, would be lenient.
 Besides, don’t you all know there is an enforced curfew?”.

 “If people could roam, so can we”.